 Each JVC placement offers unique, relevant work experience and transferable skills, including project management, leadership building and conflict resolution.
 Placements exist in diverse employment fields, including education, social work, environmental and advocacy.
 JVC helps to expand your network of potential employers.
 Being a JVC is a great opportunity to build your resume.

 As a charitable organization, volunteering with JVC allows you to postpone paying interest on your student debt.
-As well at the end of your service year, JVC will award you $2000.
+As well at the end of your service year, JVC will award you an exit stipend.
 Remember during the year, your room and board and a weekly stipend are covered.

 JVC has a mix of placements in big cities and small towns allowing you to have a broad Canadian experience.
 You don’t have to travel to Africa, South America or Asia to experience different cultures and diverse living realities; you can experience these serving your own country – working to fix our home… JVC has expertise in working with and integrating into First Nation communities providing you a uniquely Canadian experience.